can chickens eat rabbit food

 Grit: Grit is a combination of small rocks and minerals that helps chickens digest their food properly.
 It is important to give your chickens access to grit at all times so they can break down their food more efficiently.

-See also can you put food coloring in alcohol
+See also can you bring food into broadway show

 Benefits of Feeding Rabbits to Chickens